yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/global-apps-smart-driver.md

 One caveat is that even though NLBs are fast (can handle millions of requests per second), they sit in between the client and the DB nodes.
 This is an additional hop for your request to get to the DB nodes.
 Depending on the performance needs of your application, this may be a concern.

+{{<tip>}}
-Most cloud providers offer NLB as a service to their users, for example, [Elastic Load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/), [GCP Cloud Load Balancer](https://cloud.google.com/load-balancing) or [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).
+Most cloud providers offer NLB as a service to their users.
+See [Elastic Load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/), [GCP Cloud Load Balancer](https://cloud.google.com/load-balancing) or [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).
+{{</tip>}}

 ## Kubernetes-based global apps

 [Kubernetes](https://kubernetes.io/) is designed to run across [multiple zones within a region](https://kubernetes.io/docs/setup/best-practices/multiple-zones/).
 For global applications, YugabyteDB needs to be deployed across multiple Kubernetes clusters located in different regions.
-For example, you can deploy a three-region YugabyteDB cluster on three Kubernetes clusters, each deployed in a different region, using the standard single-zone YugabyteDB Helm chart to deploy one-third of the nodes in the database cluster in each of the three clusters.
+For example, you can deploy a three-region YugabyteDB cluster on three Kubernetes clusters, each deployed in a different region, using the standard single-zone [YugabyteDB Helm chart](https://artifacthub.io/packages/helm/yugabyte/yugabyte) to deploy one-third of the nodes in the database cluster in each of the three clusters.

+On kubernetes, YugabytedDB t-servers and master servers are modeled as [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) so that the pods get presistent storage access and have stable network names/ids across restarts.

 {{<tip>}}
-For more information, see  [Deploying on GKE](../../deploy/kubernetes/multi-cluster/)
+For more information, see  [Deploying on GKE](../../../deploy/kubernetes/multi-cluster/gke/helm-chart/)
 {{</tip>}}